mircare/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Mirko Torrisi is a PhD Candidate at the School of Computer Science at University College Dublin, Ireland.
+He is advised by Dr. Gianluca Pollastri for his PhD project about Predicting Protein Structural Annotations by Deep and Shallow Learning.
+His research interests include Protein Structure Prediction, and Omics applications more broadly.
+He is attracted by the potential of Machine Learning and Deep Learning to make sense of large omics data to further expand human knowledge.